beginnersbook.com

 Click on Add All ❯ Click Finish

 You will see the output of your JSP page in the next window.
-If you want you can copy the url and paste it in your browser, you will see the same output.
+If you want you can copy the url ://localhost:8080/BeginnersBook/demo.jsp and paste it in your browser, you will see the same output.

-3. JSP Expression Tag – JSP Tutorial
+3. Introduction to Java Server Pages – JSP Tutorial

-6. pageContext Implicit Object in JSP with examples
+4. Application Implicit Object in JSP with examples

 Leave a Reply Cancel reply